Sustainability / Social Report / Creating Attractive WorkplacesFoster a Corporate Culture That Meets Employee Needs

 Until the day before the child has reached the age of one

-In certain cases, until the day before the child has reached the age of two
+In certain cases, this program also covers employees with fixed terms of service (contract employees) until the day before the child has reached the age of two.

 Nursing care leave